StevenMayher/432-2022/projectB/proposal_plans.md

 Project 21 | Ava Fan
 -------: | :-------------------
-Title | Racial Differences in Post-Secondary Education in the United States Source | Data Challenge Expo: American Statistical Association - Urban Institute: Racial and Ethnic Representativeness of US Postsecondary Education Institutions
+Title | Representation of Underrepresented Minorities in 4-year Universities in the US Source | Data Challenge Expo: American Statistical Association - Urban Institute: Racial and Ethnic Representativeness of US Postsecondary Education Institutions
 Public | Yes
 Model 1 | A model for a multi-categorical outcome
-Out 1 |  The selectivity of the college/secondary institution: levels include: "non-selective", "selective", "more selective" or "two year" (which represents a two-year education instutition, such as a community college)
+Out 1 |  The selectivity of the college/secondary institution: levels include: "non-selective", "selective", "more selective" (3 levels)
-RQ 1 | How does racial and ethnic representativeness vary depending on the selectivity of the post-secondary educational institution?
+RQ 1 | What factors affect the selectiveness of a four-year university?
 Model 2 | A weighted linear regression model
-Out 2 | College Representation of Multiracial Population (College Percent minus Market Percent) (in other words - how well are certain racial and ethnic groups represented in the college based on their percent of eligible students in the country that fit in that racial/ethnic group)
+Out 2 | percentage of under-represented minorities in the student body (groups include: African Americans, Hispanics, Pacific Islanders, and American Indians/Indigenous Americans)
-RQ 2 | What factors influence how racially representative a college is?
+RQ 2 | What factors affect the representation of underrepresented minorities at four-year universities?
-Samples | 3924 for each
+Samples | 1878 for each
-Status | **REVISION REQUESTED**.
-I would not include two-year educational institutions in model 1 or model 2, and instead stick to the other three categories.
-But I'm mostly concerned about how you will measure racial and ethnic representativeness in both models.
-So I need you (as part of your revision) to specify that very precisely, and calculate the results for CWRU, as an example, so I'm sure I understand what you are doing.
-Tell me all of the predictors you plan to use in model 1 and then in model 2, and there should be at least two predictors in each model that aren't in the other model.
-I'm not certain I understand outcome 2 (college percent of what minus market percent of what?) so you need to describe that thoroughly, too, and demonstrate how you'll do it.
-If you're only looking at "multiracial" as a category, then that doesn't match your research question.
-If you're looking at multiple categories, then how is that one outcome?
+Status | Dr. Love approved your revision on Canvas.
+See Canvas for details.

 [Back to Top](#project-b-plans)